 As a special guest on The Great Xscape Tour, Braxton soothes her wounded love scars by addressing her true feelings on stage.
 With profound performances of “Blind” and “My Man,” her fans get to witness her being vulnerable, yet buoyant during her healing process.

-Rated R&B caught up with Braxton backstage after her 45-minute set at the Colonial Life Arena in Columbia, SC to talk about her last album, happiness, her holiday favorites and more.
+Rated R&B caught up with Braxton backstage after her 45-minute set at the Colonial Life Arena in Columbia, South Carolina, to talk about her last album, happiness, her holiday favorites and more.